blackcrowX/Data_Analytics_Portfolio/Project I/readme.md

 4. What is the most common education level of customers who purchase bikes from the shop?
 5. What is the most common occupation of customers who purchase bikes from the shop?

-By answering these questions, the bike shop can develop a better understanding of their ideal customer and tailor their marketing strategies to attract more of these customers.
+By answering these questions, the insurer can develop a better understanding of the fraudulent claims and forward the gained insights to the claims department.

 ## Data

-The dataset contains records on fraudulent car insurance claims from 2015.
+The dataset we will use contains records on fraudulent car insurance claims from 2015.
+The csv file contains information regarding the policy, the insured person, the incident, the resulting claims and if the claim was fraudulent.

 **Data:** [`insurance-claims.csv`](https://github.com/blackcrowX/Data-Analysis-Portfolio/blob/main/)